Shop

 Don’t forget the dainty lingerie, seasonal hats & millinery and gentlemen’s neck ties and scarfs.Also in the issue are lifestyle articles, needlework patterns, recipes and over 30 pages of pattern offerings and period advertisements.

-All Historical Sewing digital products are covered with a 60-Day 100% Satisfaction Guarantee.
-If you are not completely satisfied and find no use for the product, simply send us a quick email and we will happily refund your purchase price, no questions asked.
+If you are not completely satisfied and find no use for the ebook send us a quick email.
+For digital ebooks we will refund your purchase price, no questions asked, within 30 days.
+You can read our full terms here.

-Future eBooks include instructions on Ruching, Pleating, Fabric and Pattern Selections, Undergarments, Bonnet Construction, Petticoat Tucks, Fitting Tips, Design & Silhouette Tips and so much more.
-You’ll be sure to find that Historical Sewing Workbook that teaches you, in clearly-written, detailed instructions and full color photos, those methods to create fabulous 19th C. costumes.
+You’ll be sure to find that workbook that teaches you, in clearly-written, detailed instructions and full color photos, those methods to create fabulous 19th C. costumes.

 If you would like to see a particular workbook on any aspect of 19th Century costuming, please contact us with the form below.
 We’d love to hear your ideas and help you out!